ixmael/braintree-test/README.md

 # Calculate the accounts' balances from a file
 This script reads a file and calculate the balance of the accounts.
+The repository url is https://github.com/ixmael/braintree-test.

 ## Setup
 This project use Poetry to manage the packages.